asweigart/inventwithpython3rded/README.md

 * Chapter 15 - Reversi
 * Chapter 16 - AI Simulation

+Once all the chapters are translated, we can see if the translators want to translate the cut chapters or just publish the book as is.
+I see the later chapters as not having as much value-per-page, and many readers don't end up getting to them.

 If the translation teams were enthusiastic enough to translate these chapters, that'd be all the better.
-But I would prefer to initially have a conservative scope so as to not over-burden the volunteers.
+But I would prefer to initially have a conservative scope so as to not overburden the volunteers.

 Suggested Guidelines for Translators
 ------------------------------------